While retail return fraud can be a big challenge for eCommerce stores, there are actions you can take to prevent return fraud.

-- Purchasing two similar-looking but differently-priced items and returning the cheaper item as the more expensive one.
+Purchasing two similar-looking but differently-priced items and returning the cheaper item as if it’s the more expensive one.

-- Purchasing a working product and returning a previously-owned damaged or defective item.
+Purchasing a working product and returning a previously-owned damaged or defective item in its place.

 How to Prevent Online Return Fraud

-With the right processes in place, you can minimize eCommerce fraud attempts.
-This is a delicate balance between preventing fraud and providing good customer service.
+With the right processes in place, you can minimize eCommerce return fraud attempts.
+It’s important to find a delicate balance of preventing fraud while providing good customer service.

-Following these steps can help minimize return fraud:
+Follow these steps to prevent online return fraud: